 On one of the mornings when I decided to take a little break from the breakfast burgers and wraps, we headed on over to check out the Dongmen market.
 Unbeknownst to us, they are closed on Mondays so we walked down the street to get some fish ball soup.
 Located off the Dongmen station exit, walk down this street and turn right.

-For dessert good eats, there are hundreds of tea shops, cafes and bakeries.
+For dessert good eats, there are hundreds of tea shops, cafes, and bakeries.
 So far I have noticed that Japan loves its soft serve ice creams and Taiwan loves its tea shops and boba drinks.
-I suppose it does make sense since Taiwan does offer some of the best tea of the world.
-There are French inspired bakeries but I personally prefer the more authentic ones with cakes, old fashioned custard filled buns and savory breads.
+I suppose it does make sense since Taiwan does offer some of the best tea in the world.
+There are French-inspired bakeries but I personally prefer the more authentic ones with cakes, old fashioned custard filled buns and savory bread.